DrKrar/GeoEfficiency.jl/README.md

 ## Requirements
- *  Julia 0.6 (current) or above.
+ *  Julia 0.6 or above.
- *  QuadGK 0.3.0 or above, will be installed automatically during the package Installation.
+ *  QuadGK 0.3.0 or above, will be installed automatically during the package installation.
- *  Compat 0.63.0 or above, will be installed automatically during the package Installation.
+ *  Compat 0.63.0 or above, will be installed automatically during the package installation.

 ## Download and Install the Package
 The package is registered in an officially METADATA.jl and so can be installed through the Julia package system by running